Gregory4321/ciao-down/README.md

 This page is provided for the user to clearly see their submitted recipes.
 Only registered users can see this page

 * Upon signing up or logging in, a user is taken to this page with a welcome flash message.
-* If no recipes have been added, a user is notified of this, and offered the option to add a recipe.
+* If no recipes have been added, a user is offered the option to add a recipe.
 * If there are submitted recipes, an accordion is displayed to the user.
 * The accordion title provides the recipes title, a link to go to the recipe, and edit/delete buttons.
 * The accordion body gives the category name, recipe description, and the date it was added.